bootphon/abkhazia/docs/slides/slides.md

 % Xuan Nga Cao; Mathieu Bernard
 % LSCP Bootphon Team Meeting -- March 24, 2016

 # Abkhazia -- ASR experiments made easy

 * Abkhazia is a Python library and a **command-line tool**

-    - sources and installation instructions are available at *https://github.com/bootphon/abkhazia*
+    - sources and installation instructions at *https://github.com/bootphon/abkhazia*
-    - once installed, get in with ``abkhazia --help``
+    - free software (GPL3)

 * Performs **various ASR tasks**

     - use the Kaldi toolkit for speech recognition (kaldi-asr.org)
     - language and acoustic models, forced-alignment, decoding
-    - computation on the cluster or locally
+    - parallel computation on the cluster
-    - all from a uniform command-line syntax
+    - uniform command-line syntax

 * Defines and rely on a **standard speech corpus format**